wenbox360/Safe_Bike/README.md

 ### Additional Notes

-This project was initally started for a group project consisting of 3 people for an Embedded Systems Course's (EECS 373 @UMich) Final project.
+This project was originally started for a group project consisting of 3 people for an Embedded Systems Course's (EECS 373 @UMich) Final project.

 ---